Ocean City Police Department’s Mission Statement:

 Through a highly successful marketing campaign, Ocean City has extended its 'Season' well into fall, and hundreds of thousands of visitors experience year-round shopping, a variety of restaurants, and family-friendly special events all the way until the annual First Night and First Day Celebrations on December 31st and January 1st of each year.

-Today, the Ocean City Police Department consists of 68 full-time officers led by Chief Jay Prettyman.
-Within the ranks there is 2 Captains, 9 Lieutenants, 12 Sergeants, and 44 Patrolmen.
+Today, the Ocean City Police Department consists of 68 full-time officers led by Chief William Campbell.
+Within the ranks there is 1 Deputy Chief, 3 Captains, 9 Lieutenants, 11 Sergeants, and 43 Patrolmen.

 The Department is currently organized into three Divisions: the Patrol Operations Division, the Special Services Division, and the Professional Standards Division.